Backlink removal services became very popular in 2012, after the release of Google Penguin.

 The link is located here: [URL of the page linking to you]

 And it’s using the anchor text [Anchor text used for the link].

 Awaiting your positive reply.

 How do you know when your backlink is deleted?

 When doing link removal email outreach, you’ll notice that sometimes webmasters will remove your links without giving you notice.
 You don’t have to check each backlink manually to see if it was removed or not.

 To have everything instantly tracked and organized for you, just use Monitor Backlinks.

 Monitor Backlinks automatically checks for your link statuses, and when any of your links are removed, you’ll get an email notification.
 You can also see the status changing from “OK” to “backlink not found” on the Your Links page.

 That’s useful, right?

-Get your free 30-day trial of Monitor Backlinks to track and analyze your entire backlink profile, plus get automatic notifications whenever there’s a change.
+Get your free trial of Monitor Backlinks to track and analyze your entire backlink profile, plus get automatic notifications whenever there’s a change.